thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/the-holy-spirit.md

 bread and prayer ([Acts 2:42](https://www.biblegateway.com/passage/?search=Acts%202%3A42&version=NKJV)).
 They saw miracles, shared everything and lived with bold mission.

-Today, the Holy Spirit continues to shape communities that reflect God's kingdom.
+Today, the Holy Spirit continues to shape communities that reflect God's Kingdom.
 He unites believers, heals divisions and propels the Church into the world with power and compassion.

 Through the Spirit, we are not just saved - we are sent to the world.